Activating non-Hermitian skin modes by parity-time symmetry breaking: Results

-{\it Edge-$\mathcal{PT}$-breaking and selective boundary NHSE}.---
+\textbf{Edge-$\mathcal{PT}$-breaking and selective boundary NHSE.}

-So far, we have only seen how non-Bloch $\mathcal{PT}$ symmetry breaking can activate various NHSE channels for bulk states.
-We next discuss how that can interplay with nontrivial topology, which separately gives $\mathcal{PT}$ symmetric topological edge modes.
-Specifically, we show that $\mathcal{PT}$ can be selectively broken for edge states only, leading to a new type of boundary NHSE distinguished from the usual bulk NHSE.
+So far, we have only seen how generalized $\mathcal{PT}$ symmetry breaking can activate various NHSE channels for bulk states.
+We next discuss how that can interplay with nontrivial topology, which separately gives $\mathcal{PT}$-asymmetric topological edge modes.
+Specifically, we show that $\mathcal{PT}$ can be selectively broken for edge states only, leading to a type of boundary NHSE distinguished from the usual bulk NHSE.
 We introduce another 2D model